Musique

 often difficult to get his albums, I managed to get my hands on

 most of his titles.
-He is one of the few people who can create
+He is one of the few people who can create with

-His previous album "Ars Oratoria" is a classical masterpiece!
+previous album "Ars Oratoria" is a classical masterpiece!

-As usual the titles of the tracks are given in English, French
+As usual the titles of the tracks are given in English, French and

-and German languages.
+German languages.
 This is probably because he is born in France

 but lives and works since 1975 works in Germany (Hamburg).
-He
+He also

-we get an hour of electronic music with beautiful classical orchestrations
+an hour of electronic music with beautiful classical orchestrations

 (electronic!) and amazing melodies [...].
 This album consists